 AskPat 561 Episode Transcript

 Pat Flynn: Hey, what's up, everybody?
 Pat Flynn here, and welcome to Episode 561 of AskPat.
 Thank you so much for joining me today.
 As always, I'm here to help you by answering your online business questions five days a week.
-We've an awesome question today from Scott.

 All right, here's today's question from Scott.